8-4-4 Curriculum in Kenya: Middle School Education

 At this level, schools will offer an optional foreign languages (Arabic, French, German, Mandarin).
 The next three years of lower secondary education, grades 7, 8, and 9 and grades 10, 11 and 12, will allow graduates of primary school Grade 6 to join lower secondary at Grade 7.
 Lower secondary will expose the learner to a broad based curriculum to enable them to explore their own abilities, personality and potential as a basis for choosing subjects according to career paths of interest at the senior school.

 In Grade 4 learners will be introduced to the optional subjects offered at upper primary so as to make informed choices at Grade 7.
-Learners in lower secondary will undergo a rigorous career guidance programme and be exposed to the related subjects to enable them to make informed choices as they transit to senior school.
+Learners in lower secondary will undergo a rigorous career guidance program and be exposed to the related subjects to enable them to make informed choices as they transit to senior school.

 Subjects for Lower Secondary School are divided in two categories; core and optional subjects.
 At this level, a broad based curriculum is offered to enable the learner to explore their own interests and potential as a basis for choosing subjects according to career paths of interest at senior level.